NetApp/terraform-provider-netapp-cloudmanager/website/docs/index.html.markdown

 * `refresh_token` - (Optional) This is the refresh token for NetApp Cloud Manager API operations.
 Get the token from [NetApp Cloud Central](https://services.cloud.netapp.com/refresh-token).
 If sa_client_id and sa_secret_key are provided, the service account will be used and this will be ignored.
 * `sa_client_id` - (Optional) This is the service account client ID for NetApp Cloud Manager API operations.
 The service account can be created on [NetApp Cloud Central](https://services.cloud.netapp.com/).
 The client id and secret key will be provided on service account creation.
 * `sa_secret_key` - (Optional) This is the service account client ID for NetApp Cloud Manager API operations.
 The service account can be created on [NetApp Cloud Central](https://services.cloud.netapp.com/).
 The client id and secret key will be provided on service account creation.
+* `aws_profile` - (Optional) This is the profile name of the aws credentials file in your home directory, for example,~/.aws/credentials.
+If not specified, profile named default is used.

 ## Required Privileges